MichaelaSty/SQL-project-ENGETO/README.md

 I have selected the maximum percentage GDP change (5.57 %), which was during the years 2006 - 2007 for further analysis. <br>
 https://github.com/MichaelaSty/SQL-project-ENGETO/blob/d4d67465f2ca008e5ac7d8ffb2a0d1a089129e9b/SQL_script.sql#L311-L316

-Conclusion Q5: Overall economy growth (GDP increase) causes:<br>
-	- increase of prices or slows down the price reduction trend, <br>
-	- increase the wages. <br>
+Conclusion Q5: Yes, the higher level of GDP increase food prices and wages. <br>

 ##  Creating secondary table <br>
 I will create a secondary table called 't_michaela_styskalova_project_sql_secondary_final', which will serve as an additional material. <br>